bentdoug/bentdoug.github.io/courseDescriptions/freshmanYear.md

 #### Ursinus CIE-200: CIE-200 (Common Intellectual Experience)

 **Description:** Common Intellectual Experience II.
 This course continues the inquiry into the four core questions begun in CIE-100 (CIE I) through the study of influential primary texts.
 The second semester focuses on texts from the modern era through contemporary times.

+#### Ursinus THEA-375: Advanced Design & Technology

+**Description:** This course focuses on a specific topic at an advanced theoretical or critical level within theater not covered in other courses in the curriculum.
+This semester, I completed this  course through my work with the Ursinus Theater Department's production of <em>Kissing the Whitch<em>.
+For this production, I worked on content creation, animation, and projection mapping for the aspects of the show that were portrayed through projected animation.